-I have another DK cookbook for you this week.
+I have another DK cookbook for you this week as part of my kids in the kitchen series.
 This one is The Children’s Baking Book.
-I pick my copy up at Costco for $11.49.
+I picked my copy up at Costco for $11.49.
 It is available on Amazon for $13.13.
 I did also see it is available from my local library.

 - Introduction Section – This introduction section very basic.
 One page talks about safe baking and getting started.
 The other page shoes you how to use the recipe the way they have layed it out.
 The back of the book also includes a section on decorating along with a glossary.
 There is also an information page at the beginning of each category.

 - The Recipes – the recipes include a list of ingredients and tools.
 They also include photos for each step.
 Each recipe also includes a variation or Chef’s Tip like a quick recipe for caramel sauce if you want to use your own to top the toffee squares with instead of buying the sauce.
 I think 50 recipes was a good amount for this book.

 - Photos – each recipe includes a photo plus as a mentions above it also includes photos for each step, the equipment needed and the ingredients.
 DK books are known for the photography included in their books and this one is exactly what you would expect from DK.

 - Quick reference for step where adult help is needed – this book includes and icon (a triangle with an exclamation point) for any steps that adult help is needed in each recipe.